boazsegev/plezi/README.md

 **Plezi version notice**

-The `master` branch always refers to the latest edge version, which might also be a broken version.
-Please refer to the relevent version by using the version's `tag` in the branch selector.
+The `master` branch always refers to the latest edge version.
+Please refer to your installed version's code by using the version's `tag` in the branch selector.

 ## Installation